Environmental Health

 Q: How long is my permit valid?

 Each new product must be carefully reviewed and approved by a food safety specialist.
 A complete application is required for review purposes.
-Therefore, to add products to an existing permit, complete a full application form, attach all required supporting documents, and pay the application fee of $100.
+To add products to an existing permit, complete a full application form, attach all required supporting documents, and pay the application fee of $100.
 If your product submission is approved, your permit expiration date will extend to two years from the new permit issue date.

 Q: Who should I contact if I have additional questions?